cadence-workflow/cadence-web/docs/auth.md

 # Cadence Web authentication
-It explains how authorization works in the [Cadence](https://github.com/cadence-workflow/cadence) backend, how Cadence Web participates in that model, and how operators and developers should configure and use web auth.
+This document explains how authorization works in the [Cadence](https://github.com/cadence-workflow/cadence) backend, how Cadence Web participates in that model, and how operators and developers should configure and use web auth.

 ---